Andrew Urdiales: Murders

 In 1991, he was honorably discharged from the Marine Corps and moved back to his parents' home in Chicago.
 In September 1992, however, he returned to California for a holiday.
-On September 27, 1992.
-Urdiales kidnapped 19-year-old nurse Jennifer Asbenson, and tied her hands.
+On the evening of September 27, 1992, he encountered 19-year-old nurse Jennifer Asbenson, who was in need of a ride to work.
+Upon dropping her off, he asked for her phone number.
+Asbenson gave him a fake number.
+When she finished her shift, Urdiales was waiting outside and offered her a ride home, which she accepted.
+As he drove, Urdiales confronted the young woman about the fake phone number and began to assault her, tying her hands and cutting off her clothes.
 He attempted to rape her, but he was unable to perform.
-Urdiales beat her and then put her in the trunk of his car.
-Asbenson was eventually able to open the trunk from the inside and escape: She ran down the highway naked from the waist down and with her hands bound.
-Urdiales chased her down the highway with a machete but she was able to flag down a truck, and Urdiales then escaped in his own vehicle.
+Asbenson called him a "coward", begging him to just kill her.
+Urdiales beat her, bit her neck to the point she bled, and then put her in the trunk of his car.
+Asbenson was eventually able to untie her hands and open the trunk from the inside and escape.
+She ran down the highway naked from the waist down.
+Urdiales chased after her with a machete but she was able to flag down a truck with two marines in it, and Urdiales escaped in his own vehicle.
+The authorities had no evidence other than the bite on Asbenson's neck and the description of her attacker.
+His tire tracks had been destroyed by a bulldozer that happened to go down that path.

 For three years he committed no murders due to fear of being discovered.
 When he returned to California in March 1995, he happened upon 32-year-old sex worker Denise Maney in Cathedral City, California.
 Urdiales forced her into his car and drove her into the California desert.
 There he shot her, undressed her, and left the corpse for scavengers.

-Urdiales believed that he could just as easily commit murders in Illinois and the surrounding area.
-As a security guard in a Chicago mall, he enjoyed great trust among customers and in his family environment.
+As a security guard in a Chicago mall, he enjoyed great trust among customers in the family friendly environment.
 He crossed the state line into Bloomington, Indiana in April 1996, where he murdered 25-year-old Laura Ulyaki.
-Her body was found on April 14 in Wolf Lake, Illinois on the border of Chicago in Cook County, Illinois and Hammond, Indiana.
-On July 14, 1996, police found the body of 21-year-old Cassandra Corum in the Vermilion River mountains in Livingston County, Illinois.
+Her body was found on April 14 in Wolf Lake, Illinois on the border of Chicago (Cook County, Illinois) and Hammond, Indiana.
+On July 14, 1996, police found the body of 21-year-old Cassandra Corum in the Vermilion River in Livingston County, Illinois.
 On August 2, 1996, the body of 22-year-old Lynn Huber was found in Wolf Lake.
 Huber is presumed to have been Urdiales' last victim.

 In December 1996, Urdiales was arrested for possession of an unlicensed weapon but was released after paying a fine.